ably77/gloo-mesh-singlecluster-argocd/README.md

 details-v1-984bdbc4d-7zjjp    2/2     Running   0          3m8s
 ```

-The configured route table exposes the Bookinfo application on port 80 of the Istio Ingress Gateway we deployed earlier.
+The configured virtual gateway and route table exposes the Bookinfo application on port 80 of the Istio Ingress Gateway we deployed earlier.
 You should be able to access it with the following command:

 ```bash
 echo "access the Bookinfo application at http://$(kubectl --context "${MY_CLUSTER_CONTEXT}" get svc -n istio-gateways --selector=istio=ingressgateway -o jsonpath='{.items[*].status.loadBalancer.ingress[0].*}')/productpage"